Repainting Lead-Based Paint

-Workers performing duties that require disturbing lead-based paint must have proper personal protection such as respirators with HEPA filters.
+Workers performing duties that require disturbing lead-based paint and other surfaces must have proper personal protection such as respirators with HEPA filters.
 Also, protective clothing, gloves, head, and foot coverings are required.
 In addition, protective clothing must be removed before leaving the job site so lead is not transferred via workers' clothing to other locations.

 Exceptions to the Rules

 There are a few exceptions to these stringent requirements.
 For instance, small jobs involving no more than six square feet in interiors and 20 square feet on exterior surfaces are exempt.
-Also, housing for the elderly and disabled is exempt if no child under 6 years old is in residence or will be in residence there.
+Also, housing for the elderly and disabled is exempt if no child under 6-years-old is in residence or will be in residence there.
 Dwellings with no bedrooms such as an efficiency apartment are also exempt.

 The DIY Loophole